List of public sector organisations in New Zealand: Local government

 Local government in New Zealand consists of city councils, district councils and regional councils.
 These are all also known as "local authorities".
 City councils and district councils are collectively known as territorial authorities.

 Local authorities may set up various council-controlled organisations for specific purposes.

+Regional councils

+This list of regional councils includes the unitary authorities of Auckland, Gisborne, Tasman, Nelson, and Marlborough, which act as both regional councils and territorial authorities in one.
+It does not include the Chatham Islands Council, which is officially considered a district council despite holding some (but not all) of the powers of a regional council.